dbt-checkpoint/dbt-checkpoint/README.md

-## IMPORTANT NOTE - DEPRECATION WARNING
+## IMPORTANT NOTE

+This repository was moved from https://github.com/dbt-checkpoint/dbt-checkpoint, originally created by [Radek Tomšej](https://github.com/tomsej).
-This repository is deprecated and no longer maintaned.
-We invite you to start using the forked version maintained by [Datacoves](https://datacoves.com) on [datacoves/pre-commit-dbt](https://github.com/datacoves/pre-commit-dbt).
+This new version is maintained by [Datacoves](https://datacoves.com) and [Montreal Analytics](https://www.montrealanalytics.com/).
+Please update any reference to the old repo.

 ### Acknowledgements